 Magnetic resonance imaging (MRI)

 An MRI uses powerful magnets and radio waves to produce detailed body images.
-The use of CT scans or ultrasound for diagnosing diverticulitis is less common but can help identify complications such as abscesses or fistulas.
+CT scans or ultrasounds for diagnosing diverticulitis are less common but can help identify complications such as abscesses or fistulas.

 These imaging tests can help confirm the diagnosis of diverticulitis and determine the severity of the condition.
 They can also help identify any complications that may require immediate medical attention.

-The recommendation of a colonoscopy is to rule out other conditions and examine the colon for abnormalities.
-A colonoscopy uses a long, flexible tube with a camera on end to explore the inside of the colon.
+A colonoscopy is recommended to rule out other conditions and examine the colon for abnormalities.
+A colonoscopy uses a long, flexible tube with a camera on the end to explore the inside of the colon.
 During a colonoscopy for diverticulitis, the doctor can look for any signs of diverticula, inflammation, or other abnormalities in the colon.
-A colonoscopy rules out other disorders that can cause similar symptoms, such as(IBD) inflammatory bowel disease or colon cancer.
+A colonoscopy rules out other disorders that can cause similar symptoms, such as(IBD) inflammatory bowel disease, or colon cancer.

 To prepare for a colonoscopy, the patient must follow a specific diet and may need to take laxatives to empty the bowel.
 During the procedure, the doctor may give sedatives to help them relax and reduce any discomfort.
 The doctor then inserts the colonoscope through the rectum and into the colon and carefully examines the colon for abnormalities.
 The doctor may take a biopsy in case of suspicious findings for further evaluation.

 What Worsens Diverticulosis?